maiaacademy/imersao-azure-expert/README.md

 1. Within the Remote Desktop session to **Virtual machine**, in the Server Manager window, select **Local Server**, select the **On** link next to the **IE Enhanced Security Configuration** label, and, in the **IE Enhanced Security Configuration** dialog box, select both **Off** options.

-1. Within the Remote Desktop session, start Internet Explorer and navigate to the download page of [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)
+1. Within the Remote Desktop session, start Browser and navigate to the download page of [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)

 1. Within the Remote Desktop session, download and install Azure Storage Explorer with the default settings.